-We and the underwriters named below will enter into an underwriting agreement with respect to the shares being offered.
-Subject to certain conditions, each underwriter will severally agree to purchase the number of shares indicated in the following table.
+We and the underwriters named below have entered into an underwriting agreement with respect to the shares being offered.
+Subject to certain conditions, each underwriter has severally agreed to purchase the number of shares indicated in the following table.
 Goldman Sachs & Co.
 LLC, Cowen and Company, LLC and Guggenheim Securities, LLC are the representatives of the underwriters.

 Underwriters Number of Shares

 Goldman Sachs & Co.
-LLC
+LLC 1,400,000

-Cowen and Company, LLC
+Cowen and Company, LLC 1,040,000

-Guggenheim Securities, LLC
+Guggenheim Securities, LLC 840,000

-Truist Securities, Inc.
+Truist Securities, Inc. 400,000

 Cantor Fitzgerald & Co.
+320,000

 Total 4,000,000